graphite-project/graphite-web/docs/url-api.rst

 tz
 --
-Time zone to render data in.
+Time zone to convert all times into.

 Examples: